 Figure 2 – GRAPH SHOWING RGE PULP & PALM FINANCIERS

 Only one of RGE’s financiers, ABN Amro, has a publicly-available policy addressing tax-related governance risks.
 While it may seem paradoxical, banks majority-owned by the Indonesian state do not have public governance policies that prohibit clients’ use of abusive or even illegal tax schemes, despite the Indonesian state losing out on billions of dollars in tax revenues every year.

 What should banks do?

-Banks must publicly commit to tackle profit shifting practices that rob developing countries of much-needed tax revenue.
-They can start by introducing robust policies to mitigate tax related governance risks posed by their clients, which are especially acute in the natural resource sector.
-These policies must explicitly prohibit abusive tax arrangements, transfer pricing and trade misinvoicing.
+Banks must publicly commit to tackling profit shifting practices that rob developing countries of much-needed tax revenue.
+They can start by introducing robust policies to mitigate tax-related governance risks posed by their clients, which are especially acute in the natural resource sector.
+These policies must explicitly prohibit abusive tax arrangements, transfer pricing, and trade mis-invoicing.